MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/analytics/customize-power-bi-content-packs.md

   - D365CE
 ---

-# Customize Dynamics 365 for Customer Engagement apps Power BI content packs
+# Customize Dynamics 365 Customer Engagement (on-premises) Power BI content packs
 *This content also applies to the on-premises version.*
 [!INCLUDE[pn_microsoft_power_bi](../includes/pn-microsoft-power-bi.md)] is a comprehensive collection of services and  tools that you use to visualize your business data.
 Content packs are available that make it easy to visualize and analyze the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps data with [!INCLUDE[pn_power_bi](../includes/pn-power-bi.md)] based on a standard data model.
 The content packs are built with a set of [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps entities and fields that are useful for most sales, service, or marketing reporting scenarios.

  Instances of [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps are often extended with custom fields.
 These custom fields don’t automatically show up in the [!INCLUDE[pn_power_bi](../includes/pn-power-bi.md)] model.
 This topic describes the different ways that you can edit or extend the reports included in a content pack to include custom fields in the [!INCLUDE[pn_power_bi](../includes/pn-power-bi.md)] model.

 <a name="PBI_edit_first"></a>
-## Do this before you customize a Dynamics 365 for Customer Engagement apps content pack for Power BI reports
+## Do this before you customize a Dynamics 365 Customer Engagement (on-premises) content pack for Power BI reports
  Before you customize a content pack, read  the information here and perform each task  as necessary.

 ### Meet the requirements